Meet our Rising Stars 2022!

 Meet Maria Larsson

-PhD Candidate, The University of Tokyo
+Project Assistant Professor, The University of Tokyo

 Research Vision: My research aims to enhance human creativity via technology.
 Starting out as an architectural designer specializing in parametric 3D modeling, I became increasingly interested in developing more scalable design and visualization tools, which motivated me to turn to computer graphics and user interface design.
 Drawing inspiration from traditional practices and materials of the physical world, I aim to develop digital tools and systems that facilitate the creation of artifacts and structures, while paying particular attention to sustainable and efficient use of material resources.
 Specifically, I am interested in wood material, carpentry (a reason to live in Japan!), computer numerical control (CNC) manufacturing, and augmented reality interfaces for construction.